Making AI Evaluation Deployment Relevant Through Context Specification: Discussion: Limitations and Future Work

 Future work should apply the approach in real deployments, to see how activity selection, elicitation, and context‑brief production work under actual time, staffing, and budget constraints.
 It should span multiple domains and risk profiles to test how far the approach transfers, which parts generalize, and where adaptation is needed for different institutional and sectoral settings.

+Related work is currently being developed through the Forum for Real-World AI Measurement and Evaluation (FRAME) at Virginia State University's Center for Responsible AI.
+FRAME focuses on generating systematic evidence about AI-in-use across real-world settings through large-scale testing and structured observation.
+Its aim is to develop the infrastructure, methods, and evidence base needed to evaluate AI deployments in realistic settings, in support of organizational decision-making.

-\subsubsection{Execution capability and culture}
+\subsection{Execution capability and culture}

-Real-World examples of AI impact assessment work suggest that organizations can lack the in‑house expertise needed to design and run robust, context‑aware elicitation processes\cite{ECNL_DIHR_FRIA_Guide_2025}, weakening the quality of such assessments.
+Real-World examples of AI impact assessments suggest that organizations can lack the in‑house expertise needed to design and run robust, context‑aware elicitation processes\cite{ECNL_DIHR_FRIA_Guide_2025}, weakening the quality of such assessments.

 The effectiveness of context specification requires clear elicitation protocols \cite{Wahbeh}, the inclusion of stakeholders with appropriate local knowledge, and a broad set of socio-technical skills across the team conducting the exercise.
 In many organizations, developing and applying this kind of capability remains a challenge.